Shopping in Odisha

 Silver Filigree Work

 Artisans create intricate designs using delicate silver wires and shaped into flowers, birds, animals, and boats.
-Locally known as ‘Tarakasi’, silver filigree work is seen in showpieces and jewellery.
+Locally known as ‘Tarakasi’, silver filigree work is used for showpieces and jewellery.
 Odissi dancers wear filigree work ornaments, and during Durga Puja, Goddess Durga is adorned with silver filigree ornaments.
 I saw silver filigree jewellery pieces like earrings, pendants and necklaces at the Ekamra Haat.
 Most of the Silver Filigree work is done in Cuttack, also called Silver City.
 So now you know where to pick silver filigree work from.

 Silver Filigree Jewellery @Shameera Somani